 |USB Connection||No, but add designs with EverSewn Pro App.|

-While not as widely popular as Brother or Singer, EverSewn has its own niche in the sewing market and provides consistent and technologically-advanced machines.
+While not as popular as Brother or Singer, EverSewn has its niche in the sewing market and provides consistent and technologically advanced machines.

-This machine includes several helpful features such as automatic thread trimming (and jump stitch trimming), automatic tension adjustment, and advanced needle threading.
+This machine includes several helpful features, such as automatic thread trimming (and jump stitch trimming), automatic tension adjustment, and an automatic needle threader.

-My Mom is a loyal EverSewn user (we love her EverSewn Sparrow 30 sewing machine!), so we stand behind the brand.
+My Mom is a loyal EverSewn user (we love her EverSewn Sparrow 30 sewing machine!), so we love the brand.
 The EverSewn Sparrow X includes a 10-year limited warranty if you have issues with your combo machine.

-Since EverSewn strives to be at the forefront of emerging sewing technology trends, just make sure you’re tech-loving before purchasing such a machine.
-If you think you’ll have problems using an app on your Wi-Fi enabled device, you might be better off purchasing a Brother sewing machine for stitching and embroidery.
+Since EverSewn strives to be at the forefront of emerging sewing technology trends, make sure you’re tech-loving before purchasing such a machine.
+If you think you’ll have problems using an app on your WiFi-enabled device, you might be better off purchasing a Brother sewing machine for stitching and embroidery.

-If you’re seriously interested in the Sparrow X, I’d also recommend checking Sewing Machines Plus for prices.
-If you sign up for their email list, they often offer a 10% off coupon!
+If you’re seriously interested in the Sparrow X, I recommend checking Sewing Machines Plus for prices.

 |Embroidery Field||10 1/4" x 6"|